madebymak/knowledge-resource/README.md

 A collections of personal code notes and snippets.
+Will update frequently whenever I find a new interesting tips or tricks.